-In addition, Campbell may not be able to execute trades at favorable prices if little trading in the futures, forwards, swaps or other derivatives involved is taking place.
+In addition, Campbell may not be able to execute trades at favorable prices if little trading in the futures, forwards, options, swaps or other derivatives involved is taking place.
 It also is possible that an exchange or the CFTC might suspend trading in a particular contract, order immediate liquidation and settlement of a particular futures interest, or order that trading in a particular futures interest be conducted for liquidation only.
+Similarly, trading in options on a particular futures interest may become restricted if trading in the underlying futures contract has become restricted.
+During periods in October 1987, for example, trading in certain stock index futures was too illiquid for markets to function efficiently and was at one point actually suspended.